monodot/knowledge-base/_articles/dotnet.md

 Set-Content -Path "C:\Windows\System32\inetsrv\OTEL_DIAGNOSTICS.json" -Value $jsonContent
 ```

+Note the levels are Critical, Error, Warning, Informational, Verbose.

 After a few seconds, you should see a file in `C:\Windows\Temp` like `w3wp.exe.1328.log`.
+This example should create a 1MB log file.

 **If the file doesn't exist,** send a request to your app's API (e.g. with curl or via web browser) which should "wake up" the `w3wp` process.
 Then it should notice the OTEL_DIAGNOSTICS.json file, and you should see the log file be created in `C:\Windows\Temp`.

+Type the log:

 ```
 type w3wp.exe.1744.log | more
 ```

-Example logs:
+Example logs - these logs show that the exporter failed to connect to a non-existent collector on localhost:4318:

 ```
 If you are seeing this message, it means that the OpenTelemetry SDK has successfully created the log file used to write self-diagnostic logs.
 This file will be appended with logs as they appear.
-If you do not see any logs following this lin e, it means no logs of the configured LogLevel is occurring.
-You may change the LogLevel to show lower log levels, so th at logs of lower severities will be shown.
+If you do not see any logs following this line, it means no logs of the configured LogLevel is occurring.
+You may change the LogLevel to show lower log levels, so that logs of lower severities will be shown.
-2025-11-13T18:46:15.0492550Z:Failed to inject activity context in format: '{0}', context: '{1}'.{TraceContextPropagator}
-{Invalid context}
-2025-11-13T18:47:15.0425619Z:Failed to inject activity context in format: '{0}', context: '{1}'.{TraceContextPropagator}
-{Invalid context}
+2025-11-18T19:31:56.5040232Z:Exporter failed send data to collector to http://localhost:4318/v1/traces endpoint.
+Data will not be sent.
+Exception: System.Net.Http.HttpRequestException: An error occurred while sending the request. ---> System.Net.WebException: Unable to connect to the remote server ---> System.Net.Sockets.SocketException: No connection could be made because the target machine actively refused it 127.0.0.1:4318 at System.Net.Sockets.Socket.InternalEndConnect(IAsyncResult asyncResult) at System.Net.Sockets.Socket.EndConnect(IAsyncResult asyncResult) at System.Net.ServicePoint.ConnectSocketInternal(Boolean connectFailure, Socket s4, Socket s6, Socket& socket, IPAddress& address, ConnectSocketState state, IAsyncResult asyncResult, Exception& exception)
+   --- End of inner exception stack trace --- at System.Net.HttpWebRequest.EndGetRequestStream(IAsyncResult asyncResult, TransportContext& context) at System.Net.Http.HttpClientHandler.GetRequestStreamCallback(IAsyncResult ar)
+   --- End of inner exception stack trace --- at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw() at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)
+   at OpenTelemetry.Exporter.OpenTelemetryProtocol.Implementation.ExportClient.OtlpExportClient.SendHttpRequest(HttpRequestMessage request, CancellationToken cancellationToken) at OpenTelemetry.Exporter.OpenTelemetryProtocol.Implementation.ExportClient.OtlpHttpExportClient.SendExportRequest(Byte[] buffer, Int32 contentLength, DateTime deadlineUtc, CancellationToken cancellationToken)
+2025-11-18T19:32:03.5272472Z:Exporter failed send data to collector to http://localhost:4318/v1/traces endpoint.
+Data will not be sent.
+Exception: System.Net.Http.HttpRequestException: An error occurred while sending the request. ---> System.Net.WebException: Unable to connect to the remote server ---> System.Net.Sockets.SocketException: No connection could be made because the target machine actively refused it 127.0.0.1:4318 at System.Net.Sockets.Socket.InternalEndConnect(IAsyncResult asyncResult) at System.Net.Sockets.Socket.EndConnect(IAsyncResult asyncResult) at System.Net.ServicePoint.ConnectSocketInternal(Boolean connectFailure, Socket s4, Socket s6, Socket& socket, IPAddress& address, ConnectSocketState state, IAsyncResult asyncResult, Exception& exception)
+   --- End of inner exception stack trace --- at System.Net.HttpWebRequest.EndGetRequestStream(IAsyncResult asyncResult, TransportContext& context) at System.Net.Http.HttpClientHandler.GetRequestStreamCallback(IAsyncResult ar)
+   --- End of inner exception stack trace --- at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw() at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)
+   at OpenTelemetry.Exporter.OpenTelemetryProtocol.Implementation.ExportClient.OtlpExportClient.SendHttpRequest(HttpRequestMessage request, CancellationToken cancellationToken) at OpenTelemetry.Exporter.OpenTelemetryProtocol.Implementation.ExportClient.OtlpHttpExportClient.SendExportRequest(Byte[] buffer, Int32 contentLength, DateTime deadlineUtc, CancellationToken cancellationToken)
 ```

 #### No instrumentation happening at all?